-Windows Defender in Windows 8 and 8.1 has no built-in support for right-click menus and therefore you cannot easily scan just a single file or folder (adding this method to the Send To menu is described later in the article).
-You can still run quick and full scans.
+Windows Defender in Windows 8 and 8.1 has no built-in support for right-click menus (aka context menus) and therefore you cannot easily scan just a single file or folder (adding this method to the Send To menu is described later in the article).
+You can still run quick, full, and custom scans.

-To launch Windows Defender, open Apps Search using keyboard shortcut Windows Key+Q, type "defender" into Search box and click the result.
+To launch Windows Defender, open the Start screen or Start menu, type "defender" and click the result.

-Touch screen users should reveal Charms bar by swiping in from the right edge of screen and then tap/touch Search.
+Touch screen users should reveal the Charms bar by swiping in from the right edge of the screen and then tap/touch Search.

-As Windows Defender updates its virus and spyware definitions only once a day by default, it is recommended to open Update tab and click Update first.
+As Windows Defender updates its virus and spyware definitions only once a day by default, it is recommended to open the Update tab and click Update first.

-Those who have configured more frequent signature updates, can skip this step.
+Those who have already configured more frequent signature updates can skip this step.

 A full scan should be performed once every month to ensure that there are no viruses and malware hiding somewhere deep in your computer.
 You should also run a full virus scan when the status of the Windows Defender in Action Center remains red after a quick scan.

-Make sure Home tab is open.
+Make sure the Home tab is open.
 In the right part of the window click Full under Scan options.
 Then click Scan now.

 Wait until the scan is complete (this might take several hours).
 Well, you can do some work if you have a fast computer, or you can call your friends or do some exercise.

-If everything's fine and status remains green, you can safely close Windows Defender window after the scan is complete.
+If everything's fine and the program's status remains green, you can safely close the Windows Defender window after the scan is complete.

-Windows Defender lets you in case some malware has been detected - a yellow triangle with black exclamation mark appears with the warning.
+Windows Defender lets you know in case some malware has been detected - a yellow triangle with a black exclamation mark appears with the warning.
 You must still wait until the scan completes to see details on the detected items.

 If potential threats have been detected, Windows Defender will turn its status to red (for severe and high-risk malware) or yellow-orange and present a big button named Clean PC after the scan is complete.
 Click that button to apply default actions right away.